YueWuHKUST/CVPR2020-FutureVideoSynthesis/doc/TestStep.md

-We provide an example data about how to test our model.

-Please put ./example under ./FutureVideoSynthesis/
+We recommend you to directly compare with the released results.

 # Step 1 Generate mask